Hkunnath/ecommerce-shop/README.md

 Started working to setup a platform for user to ensure safety of users personal information and access to the platform.

-created user registartion endpoint configured basic security
+Created user registartion endpoint
+Configured basic security
+Configured spring security with jwttoken
+Created login endpoint and its working successfully